cloudfoundry/bosh-bootloader/docs/getting-started-gcp.md

-# Getting started gcp
+# Getting Started: GCP

-## Creating a service account
+## Create a Service Account

 In order for `bbl` to interact with GCP, a service account must be created.